SUNY Potsdam’s Restart Plan for Fall 2020 has been approved.

-- If a student chooses not to return to campus this semester and will also not be returning in the fall, they should return their mail key to the mailroom.
+- If a student chose not to return to campus in Spring 2020 and will also not be returning in the fall, they should return their mail key to the mailroom.
 All mail will be forwarded to a student’s permanent address unless otherwise indicated.
 Please note that UPS, FedEx and DHL deliveries cannot be forwarded, per their company policies.

-- Due to the ongoing concerns about the spread of the coronavirus and the guidelines limiting non-essential travel, Bear Shuttle service has been temporarily suspended, until further notice.
+- Due to concerns about the spread of the coronavirus and the guidelines limiting non-essential travel, Bear Shuttle service was temporarily suspended this spring.

 - St. Lawrence County Public Transit is offering SUNY Potsdam students alternate transportation during business hours from Monday through Friday, between 9 a.m. and 5 p.m.

 - Transportation is limited to trips in the following categories: Medical appointments, employment, pharmacy or food sources.
 To request a ride, fill out this form.
 Note: Riders can only go 1 person per vehicle due to social distancing – friends cannot share rides.

 - Canton-Potsdam Hospital has modified some services and you must call ahead for an appointment at some facilities.